-Compassionate and professional therapists near San Diego, California.
-Counseling can change your life.
-Choose a therapist now and get started.
+Compassionate and professional therapists and marriage counselors near San Diego, California.
+Find the right therapist now.

 next page?View All Results

 Alessandra Wall, Ph.D.

 Fast Contact: Email or Call Dr. Wall.

 |Life Coaching||Nutritional Consulting|

 Negative moods and thoughts are powerful and can be overwhelming to the point of interfering with daily functioning.
 This is where I can help by teaching you to how to identify and change negative patterns so you can regain balance and restore control in your life.

 Location Near Therapist: San Diego, CA